 Customer: Typically, a service provider’s subscriber, which may or not be the ultimate end-user of the telecommunications service.
 In the context of the SHAKEN attestation model, the Customer is the entity with a direct business relationship and a direct user-to-network interface with the OSP.
 Enterprises, hosted/cloud service providers, OTT providers and other service resellers may be considered customers of an OSP depending on the use case.

 Enterprise: A business, non-governmental organization, or government entity that is a user of telecommunications services.
 An enterprise may have direct relationships with any type of service provider, or service or TN reseller described in this document and may have indirect relationships with any of these entities.
-An enterprise may initiate calls directly on its own behalf or may contract with other entities (e.g. call centers or hosted service providers) to initiate calls on its behalf.
+An enterprise may initiate calls directly on its own behalf or may contract with other entities (e.g., call centers or hosted service providers) to initiate calls on its behalf.

 Telephone Number Assignee (TN Assignee): Entity (e.g., enterprise, service provider, VoIP Provider, Over the Top Provider, hosted/cloud communications provider, etc.) that has been given the authority to use TNs by virtue of having been directly assigned these TNs by an authorized Telephone Number Service Provider.
 In the context of toll free numbering resources, a TN Assignee is an entity that has been assigned the use of the TN by a Resp Org.

 Hosted/Cloud Service Provider: Entity providing telephony services for multiple business entities, either using calling TNs supplied by them to the business entity or provided by the business entity in a Bring Your Own Number (BYON) model.
 These include hosted PBX, Unified Communications providers, Communications Platform as a Service (CPaaS) providers, Contact Centers, etc. In the context of the use cases described in this document, the hosted/cloud service provider is considered the “Customer” of the OSP.
-Note that a hosted/cloud service provider could also be an OSP and not a separate entity
+Note that a hosted/cloud service provider could also be an OSP and not a separate entity.

 Originating Service Provider (OSP): The service provider that handles the outgoing calls from a customer at the point at which they are entering the public network.
 The OSP performs the SHAKEN Authentication function.
 OSP may also serve in the role as TNSP, Resp Org, TN reseller and other roles.

 OTT Provider: Entity providing telephony services for end users via Over the Top (OTT) mechanisms and which require PSTN interworking in order to support calls to traditional called parties on the public network.
 Similar to cloud service providers, these entities may provide TNs to their customers or support BYON capabilities.
-In the use cases described in this document an OTT provider is considered a Customer of the OSP.
+In the use cases described in this document, an OTT provider is considered a “Customer” of the OSP.

 Resp Org: A Responsible Organization is an entity authorized by the FCC to assign toll free numbers to Customers.
-A Resp Org may also be a service provider, a TN Reseller as well as act in other roles.
+A Resp Org may also be a service provider, a TN Reseller, as well as act in other roles.

 Telephone Number Service Provider (TNSP): SP that has been formally assigned TNs by the national numbering authority (e.g., NANPA).
-A TNSP may assign a subset of its TNs to a business entity (aka TN Assignee), to be used as Caller ID for calls originated by the business entity.
-TNSPs can also serve in the role as OSP or TSP.
+A TNSP may assign a subset of its TNs to a business entity (aka TN Assignee), to be used for calls originated by the business entity.
+TNSPs can also serve in the role of OSP or TSP.

-Terminating Service Provider (TSP): the SP whose network terminates the call (i.e., serving the called party).
+Terminating Service Provider (TSP): The SP whose network terminates the call (i.e., serving the called party).
 The TSP performs the SHAKEN Verification function.